zammad/zammad-org/src/sr/tutorials/sso-kerberos.md

 in mind that Apache will not start if the port it wants to listen on is being used by NGINX.

-If for any reason you can't complete this tutorial, simply turn off Apache and restore NGINX:
+If you can't complete this tutorial for any reason, simply turn off Apache and restore NGINX:

 ::: details